0rhisia0/spectrogram/README.txt

 *.wav - audio files for different parts (names are bird species and mystery.wav)

-sample.wav - audio file for part 2
+sample.m4a - audio file for part 2